Patriots back at work, day after 5th player tested positive - WHIZ News

 Jacksonville held its football activities remotely Saturday as part of NFL protocols.
 It could benefit the team that it typically separates practice-squad players from those on the 53-man roster, creating an extra level of protection to help prevent an outbreak.

-The Jaguars are the fourth NFL team to deal with COVID issues in recent days, joining Atlanta, Indianapolis and New England.
+Also dealing with COVID issues in recent days: Atlanta, Indianapolis, Carolina and Baltimore.

 The Colts had four positive tests that came up negative upon retesting.
 The Falcons returned to their facility one day after abandoning it because of a second positive.